Updated: Aug 26

 I have a successful and incredibly gratifying career now because everything I do is for the benefit of the horse.
 I practice and teach horses relaxation, healthy carriage and posture.
 I use clear, compassionate, non-compulsory communication, and I ensure each horse has their needs for comfort, balance, diet, socialization, enrichment, and movement met.
 I believe, more accurately I know, that the most successful relationship we can have with our horses begins with giving them what they need and treating them with the respect and understanding they deserve.

-I see life as a gift.
-Understanding how much power we have over or horse's lives and doing the best we can, is a gift we can give to our horses that will come back to us 1,000 times over.
-I believe we all deserve to experience it in the best possible way.
-We all deserve to live with joy in our hearts.
+Understanding how much power we have over or horse's lives and doing the best we can for them is the ultimate gift we can give to our horses, one for which we will be rewarded 1,000 times over.